This post was originally published in February, 2020. Last updated: February 15, 2022.

 To define what types of backlinks you need, you must first define why you need (or want) backlinks.

-As a Shopify store owner, you want backlinks that will drive more targeted traffic to the pages that can have a direct impact on your bottom line.
-For example, your product pages and category pages, your “On Sale” page, etc. This is the obvious answer.
+As a Shopify store owner, you want backlinks that will drive more targeted traffic to the pages that directly impact your bottom line.
+For example, your product pages and collection pages, your “On Sale” page, etc. This is the obvious answer.

 However, acquiring backlinks to other pages of your website will be just as beneficial.
 For example, earning high-quality backlinks to your homepage will increase your homepage authority which will have a positive impact on your website’s domain authority.
 And, since domain authority is a ranking factor, this will boost your rankings.